Alfresco/explorer/README.md

 The legacy JSF UI for Alfresco Community Edition.

-Alfresco stopped enhancing the legacy JSF Explorer UI with the release of Alfresco Share in 3.0.
-With the release of AlfrescoOne 5.0 (and Community Edition 5.0.b), the Explorer interface was removed.
+Alfresco stopped enhancing the legacy JSF Explorer UI with the release of Alfresco Share in v3.0.
+With the release of Alfresco One v5.0 (and Community Edition v5.0.b), the Explorer interface was removed.

-This was extracted from 5.0.a, and is not currently in a buildable state.
+This was extracted from v5.0.a.

-Without additional changes, it will not run on versions of Alfresco newer than 5.0.a, including Alfresco Enterprise Edition 5.0.0.
+The source was modified, removing the since deprecated AVM and WCM references.
+This allowed it to build against v5.0.x and later versions of Alfresco.
+This now supports each of those versions with a profile build for each.

 Limitations
 ------------